 The mapping of RTM to beads-in-urn model is exact but its steady-state could not be obtained analytically.
 We proceed to develop a coarse-grained picture.
 In the steady state of the urn model, the local bead current J (summed over \pm degrees) effectively transports the beads from one urn to its neighbour situated along the direction of total current.
-Since hop-rates $(q{\sigma{k+1}}, p{\sigma_k})$ in the original bead-in-urn model were dependent on spins of neighbouring urns it is expected that the local bead current must depend on the number of beads present in neighbouring urns, i.e. $J \equiv J(m_k, m{k+1})$.
-This current can be set as the effective hop-rate of a coarse-grained model where urns lose their internal degrees and a single bead hops from urn k to (k+1) with rate $u(m_k, m{k+1}) = J(m_k, m{k+1})$; rightward hopping (k to (k+1) is considered assuming that the current is flowing in +ve x-direction.
-Thus, in this coarse-grained picture (see Fig 1(b)), all urns are equivalent (as they lose their internal degrees) and the hop-rate depends on the number of beads present in the departure and the arrival urn; such a process is called a misanthrope process $(MAP)^{21}$.
+Since hoprates $(q{\sigma{k+1}}, p{\sigma_k})$ in the original beads-in-urn model were dependent on spins of neighbouring urns it is expected that the local bead current must depend on the number of beads present in neighbouring urns, i.e. $J \equiv J(m_k, m{k+1})$.
+This current can be set as the effective hop-rate of a coarse-grained model where urns lose their internal degrees and a single bead hops from urn k to (k+1) with rate $u(m_k, m{k+1}) = J(m_k, m{k+1})$; rightward hopping (k to (k+1)) is considered assuming that the current is flowing in +ve x-direction.
+Thus, in this coarse-grained picture (see Fig 1(b)), all urns are equivalent (as they lose their internal degrees) and the hop-rate depends on the number of beads present in the departure and the arrival urn; such a process is called a misanthrope process (MAP) [23,24].

-In fact, mapping of hardcore particle systems to urn model with an exact or effective coarse-grained dynamics, similar to the dynamics of a zero range process $(ZRP)^{23}$ are quite reliable and have helped researchers24 earlier to establish non-existence of phase separation transition in certain lattice models25 where rigorous numerical simulations have exhibited apparent phase separated states.
+In fact, mapping of hardcore particle systems to urn model with an exact or effective coarse-grained dynamics, similar to the dynamics of a zero range process (ZRP) [26] are quite reliable and have helped researchers [27] earlier to establish non-existence of phase separation transition in certain lattice models [28] where rigorous numerical simulations have exhibited apparent phase separated states.
+It also helped in predicting true phase separation transition in many other models [27,29,30].
+In contrast, mapping to that of misanthrope process, that we introduce here, provides a better coarse-grained picture as steady-state correlation between neighbouring urns are retained here.